cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/guest-agent.md

     Replace **PRIVATE-IP-ADDRESS** with the private IP address of your instance, which you obtained in the previous step.

+    !!! note

+        Make sure you're changing both the host and the port.
+It's frequently overlooked that the port is being changed as well as the host.

     In the `prometheus.yml` file, the `scrape_configs` key should look like:

     ```{.yaml .no-copy}